caddyserver/website/src/docs/markdown/command-line.md

 	[--adapter &lt;name&gt;]
 	[--address &lt;interface&gt;]</code></pre>

 Gives the running Caddy instance a new configuration.
 This has the same effect as POSTing a document to the [/load endpoint](/docs/api#post-load), but this command is convenient for simple workflows revolving around config files.
+Compared to the `stop`, `start`, and `run` commands, this single command is the correct, semantic way to change/reload the running configuration.

 `--config` is the config file to apply.
 If not specified, it will try a file called `Caddyfile` in the current working directory and, if it exists, it will adapt it using the `caddyfile` config adapter; otherwise, it is an error if there is no config file to load.